 Not everyone is a fan of the strong coffee shots known as espresso.
 The Americano offers a solution.
 It is an espresso and water mixed together, creating a lighter drink.
-Here are our tips on how to make an Americano and how to make an iced Americano.
+Think of it like espresso on the rocks.
+Here are our tips on how to make an Americano, whether that’s hot or iced.

 History of the Americano

 There are many ideas about the creation of the Americano.
 However, one theory is more popular than others.
 Even if it is not certain, the history of the Americano starts a long time ago.

 American soldiers created it during WWII.
 When they were in Italy, they did not like the Italian espresso.
 They wanted coffee that was closer to what they were used to.
 So, they mixed the espresso with water.